tveaky/job-application/APPLYING.md

 ## 👋 Welcome, Developer!

-So you're thinking about joining Scania.
+So you're thinking about joining us.
 Amazing!

 This file explains how to apply for a role here *via pull request* — just like contributing to an open-source project.
 No resumes, no cover letters.
 Just Markdown and Git.